• Haacke, Hans (German, b.1936)

 • Haworth, Peter (Canadian, 1889–1986)

-Born in Lancaster, England, Peter Haworth immigrated to Canada in 1923 and became director of art at the Central Technical School in Toronto.
+Born in Lancaster, England, Haworth immigrated to Canada in 1923 and became director of art at the Central Technical School in Toronto.
 He is known for his stained-glass work and his painted landscapes and coastal views.
 During the Second World War, Haworth and his wife, Bobs Cogill Haworth, were commissioned by the Canadian government to document the activities of the armed forces in British Columbia.

 • Hawthorn, Audrey (Canadian, 1917–2000)